 - Teases or mocks the child

-This dysfunctional approach to parenting creates a relationship in which the child is afraid of the person it depends on for it’s survival.
+This dysfunctional approach to parenting creates a relationship in which the child is afraid of the very person it depends on for it’s survival.
 This attachment style is often passed down from generation to generation.
 The disorganized child grows into adulthood and displays the same unhealthy tendencies.

 How Common Is Disorganized Attachment?